-Brisbane’s beer scene is overflowing and summer’s the perfect time to get to know it.
-Check out Green Beacon in Fortitude Valley; Aether Brewery in Milton; Archive, The Catchment Co and Brisbane Brewing Co in West End; Newstead Brewery in Newstead and Milton; Brewski on Caxton Street; and Tippler’s Tap at South Bank.
+Brisbane’s beer scene is overflowing and now is the perfect time to get to know it.
+Check out Green Beacon in Fortitude Valley; Aether Brewery in Milton; Archive, The Catchment Co and Brisbane Brewing Co in West End; Newstead Brewery in Newstead and Milton; Brewski on Caxton Street; Felons Brewing and Co at Howard Smith Wharfs; and Tippler’s Tap at South Bank.

 Work on your beach bod’

 No excuses for skipping your workout!
-Jump on the Student One bikes or hit the gym before cooling off in the pool over at Wharf Street – opening 1 January!
+Jump on the Student One bikes or hit the gym before cooling off in the pool over at Wharf Street.

 Seeking thrills?
 Find the best rollercoasters and rides at Movie World, Dream World, Wet’n’Wild and Sea World on the Gold Coast.
 Get the three day super pass for access to three parks for three days for $99.